EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ## Conclusions

 It seems that the more complex random forest ensemble classifier and the neural network performed better than the nearest neighbor and decision tree classifiers.
+This is true when looking at both the F1 and the accuracy score.

 |    Classifier    | Training F1 | Test F1 | Test accuracy |
 | :--------------: | :---------: | :-----: | :-----------: |